 Location: E7 2446

 Margaret Dalziel, PhD, is an Associate Professor with the Conrad School of Entrepreneurship and Business and VP Research, The Evidence Network.
-Previous experience include faculty position at the Telfer School of Management at the University of Ottawa, and managerial roles at the Canadian Space Agency and the Centre for Intelligent Machines at McGill University.
+Previous experience includes a faculty position at the Telfer School of Management at the University of Ottawa, and managerial roles at the Canadian Space Agency and the Centre for Intelligent Machines at McGill University.
 Margaret regularly advises governments on innovation policy and has served on expert panels related to the evaluation of business support for Canada's Treasury Board Secretariat, the Ontario Ministry of Finance, the Council of Canadian Academies, and the Prime Minister's Advisory Council on Science and Technology.
-At the Conrad School, she teaches BET 608 - Entrepreneurial Applications of Technology and BE 606 - Entrepreneurship and Innovation.
+She has also served on the Governing Council of the Social Sciences and Humanities Research Council.
+At the Conrad School, she teaches BET 608 - Business Model Validation and BE 606 - Entrepreneurship and Innovation.

 - Understanding the structure of the economy, the roles of organizations within it, and the impact of government interventions designed to promote sustainable economic growth